 The percentage of invisible trade has been increasing in recent years, across the globe.
 A country’s invisible trade needs to be accounted for while calculating the total balance of trade.

-Invisible trade is one type of invisibles, which include payments made for services.
-However, invisibles could also include remittances, transfer payments, foreign aid and relief, made between individuals, businesses, government or non-governmental organisations (NGOs).
+Invisible trade is one type of Invisibles, which include payments made for services.
+However, Invisibles could also include remittances, transfer payments, and foreign aid and relief made between individuals, businesses, government, or non-governmental organisations (NGOs).